-FEE, and the National Operator in a country, reserves the right to refuse or withdraw Blue Flag accreditation from any tourism boat where the tour operator is responsible for violations of national environmental regulations or otherwise acts in discord with the objectives and spirit of the Blue Flag programme.
+FEE, and the National Operator in a country, reserves the right to refuse or withdraw the Blue Flag award from any tourism boat where the tour operator is responsible for violations of national environmental regulations or otherwise acts in discord with the objectives and spirit of the Blue Flag programme.
 Blue Flag tourism boats are subject to announced and/or unannounced control visits by FEE International and the National Operator.